macfernandez/prepare-commit-msg-hooks/README.md

 Add the branch name to you commit message.

 - `--pattern` - Check if branch match the passed pattern before adding it.
 If it doesn't match, it's not added either.
-- `--prefix` - Wether to add the branch name as prefix (default).
+- `--prefix` - Whether to add the branch name as prefix (default).
-- `--suffix` - Wether to add the branch name as suffix.
+- `--suffix` - Whether to add the branch name as suffix.
 Mutually exclusive with `--prefix`.

 **Usage example**